 Practicle is a gamified adaptive math learning system that ties fun to effective learning.

 As your child is engaged in math practice sessions, our system assesses their understanding against what’s required for the PSLE exam and finds out what they have missed in previous years (Primary 4 or 5).

 We then teach them exactly what they need to help them improve much faster with understanding so that they can propel towards their goals for PSLE successfully.

 We hope that you have found this post useful in addressing some of your concerns regarding the new PSLE scoring system and what it means for you and your child.

-Feel free to leave a comment below if you have any further questions and we’ll be glad to answer them!
+Feel free to leave a comment below if you have any further questions!